DeekshithShetty/CineMax/README.md

 Language.
 7. The clients are then provided with a unique id after the booking process Which they are supposed to show in the booking counter of the theatre.
-8. Inspired from Material Design.
+8. Uses modern flat design.